 Insert the Device Drivers & Utilities + User's Manual disc and click Install Drivers (button).
+Note the system should be in MS Hybrid mode before installing drivers (see "Graphics Mode for Driver Installation" on page 4 - 1).

 Chipset

 Note: During the driver installation process the screen resolution may change.
 Make sure you restart after the driver installation process, as instructed, in order to restore the original resolution.